leinadest/neural-network/README.md

 ## Usage

+1. Run `pipenv shell` to spawn a shell within the virtual environment

-1. Train the model \
+2. Train the model \
    a. with default hyperparameters and save to models/model.json

    ```bash